agentrickard/domain/domain_prefix/README.txt

 carefully.

 To test basic functionality, I recommend prefixing the 'watchdog' table.
-Then test Drupal's error logging on variuous subdomains.
+Then test Drupal's error logging on variuous domains.

 THIS MODULE WILL NOT WORK CORRECTLY ON pgSQL.
 See 4.2 for details.